Harrison Barnes NBA Playoffs Player Props: Kings vs. Warriors

 - Barnes has taken 9.6 shots per game this season and made 4.6 per game, which account for 10.9% and 10.5%, respectively, of his team's total.

-- He's connected on 1.6 threes per game, or 11.7% of his team's makes from beyond the arc this season.
+- He's put up 4.3 threes per game, or 11.5% of his team's shots from beyond the arc this season.

-- Barnes' opponents, the Warriors, have one of the NBA's fastest tempos, ranking fourth with 104.8 possessions per game, while his Kings average the ninth-most possessions per game with 103.2.

-- On the boards, the Warriors are ranked 15th in the league, giving up 43.3 rebounds per contest.
+- The Warriors allow 43.3 rebounds per game, ranking 15th in the NBA.

-- Giving up 25.7 assists per game, the Warriors are the 15th-ranked squad in the league.
+- In terms of assists, the Warriors have given up 25.7 per contest, 15th in the league.

-- Conceding 12.9 made 3-pointers per game, the Warriors are the 23rd-ranked team in the league.
+- The Warriors are the 23rd-ranked team in the league at allowing threes, giving up 12.9 made 3-pointers per game.

 Harrison Barnes vs. the Warriors